Shadows of boson and Proca stars with thin accretion disks

 Several features are noticeable from these plots.
 We first verify the existence of a single luminous ring enclosing the central brightness depression for the four emission models truncated at the Schwarzschild relevant surfaces, in agreement with our expectations from the absence of a critical curve in these configurations.
-This implies that those higher-order rings associated to light trajectories winding several times around the compact object when a photon sphere is present, are absent in shadow images of scalar boson and Proca stars.
-Indeed, since only the direct emission is present, the location of the effective maximum of emission in the luminosity models employed here, after accounting for the gravitational redshift, determines the size of the shadow of these objects.
-This is somewhat a different situation as in the Schwarzschild black hole, where the presence of the additional emissions associated to higher-order light trajectories (in optically and geometrically thin scenarios) allow to pierce further into the impact parameter region \cite{Chael:2021rjo}.
+This implies that those higher-order rings associated to light trajectories winding several times around the compact object when a photon sphere is present (as discussed above), are absent in shadow images of the scalar boson and Proca stars considered here, which we remark arise as static and spherically symmetric solutions, which are stable against linear perturbations, and without higher-order self-interaction terms.
+It is important to note, however, these conclusions might change if any of these assumptions is dropped, since in such a case one could find solutions for ultra-compact bosonic stars with light rings, which have recently been shown to be potentially affected by instabilities \cite{Cunha:2022gde}.
+In any case, for the present solutions without light rings only the direct emission is present, the location of the effective maximum of emission in the luminosity models employed here, after accounting for the gravitational redshift, determines the size of the shadow of these objects.
+This is somewhat a different situation as in the Schwarzschild black hole, where the presence of the additional emissions associated to higher-order light trajectories (in optically thin scenarios) allow to pierce further into the impact parameter region \cite{Chael:2021rjo}.
 Therefore, the size of the shadow in scalar boson and Proca stars is comparatively larger than in their same-mass Schwarzschild solution counterpart for the same emission model, which in combination with the slope of its decay it governs the optical appearance of the object in terms of the width and luminosity distribution of the bright ring enclosing it.